killo3967/Translate-Summary-Field/README.md

 I know other plugin developers don't like this solution, but I think that's a topic for discussion in another forum.
 The truth is that I have tried it and it works correctly.

-I anyboy want to include the libraries and deploy the plugin with it, it's totally free to do.
+If anybody want to include the libraries and deploy the plugin with it, it's free to do it.

 I hope you find it useful and it makes your life easier.